Usman-NisarUETTaxila/Introduction/README.md

-- 👋 Hi, I’m @BeginnerMAni Just hoping to learn anything related with python or data science
+- 👋 Hi, I’m @BeginnerMAni.
+I have completed doing python and the pandas library.
-- i know some basics but i will learn it fully in the next 4 or 5 years
--
+- I also have done some web development involving html,css,php.